sivrad/matrix/README.md

 ## Building the Package

-This script will build the package, format with prettier, and transpile the code to Javascript.
+This script will build the package and transpile the code to Javascript.

 ```sh
 yarn build